VDL-PRISM/gateway-image-builder/README.md

 Only three keys are supported inside of `device-init.yaml`:
 - hostname: changes the hostname of the device.
 - password: changes the password of the device.
+- ngrok: a ngrok configuration.
+Anything under this will be copied to '~/.ngrok2/ngrok.yaml'.
 - home_assistant_configuration: a Home Assistant configuration.
-Anything under this will be copied to `.homeassistant/configuration.yaml`.
+Anything under this will be copied to `~/.homeassistant/configuration.yaml`.

 An example of a device-init.yaml:

 ```
 hostname: gateway
 password: secret_password

+ngrok:
+  authtoken: xxxxxxxxxxx
+  tunnels:
+    ssh:
+      proto: tcp
+      addr: 22
+      remote_addr: "1.tcp.ngrok.io:xxxx"

 home_assistant_configuration:
   homeassistant:
     name: Home